 The second component under Ayushman Bharat is the Pradhan Mantri Jan Arogya Yojna or PM-JAY as it is popularly known.
-This scheme was launched on 23rd March, September, 2018 in Ranchi, Jharkhand by the Hon'ble Prime Minister of India.
+This scheme was launched on 23rd September, 2018 at Ranchi in Jharkhand by the Hon'ble Prime Minister of India in place of RSBY.